Neneh Cherry: Early career

-Cherry moved to the United Kingdom when she was 15, in the midst of the punk era, and she remembers finding "her people" there.
-Cherry had met Tessa Pollitt, Viv Albertine and Ari Up from the Slits earlier as her stepfather, Don Cherry, was touring with them and took the 15-year-old Neneh along.
-She and Ari lived in a squat in Battersea.
-She felt at home, after ending up there because The Slits invited Don Cherry to go on tour with them with Prince Hammer and Creation Rebel.
+Cherry moved to the United Kingdom in the midst of the punk era, where she says she found "her people".
+Cherry met Tessa Pollitt, Viv Albertine and Ari Up from The Slits as her stepfather, Don Cherry, was touring with them and took the 15-year-old Neneh along.
+She and Ari lived in a squat in Battersea, while the band invited Don Cherry to tour with them, Prince Hammer, and Creation Rebel.

 In London, Cherry joined the punk rock band The Cherries.
-She moved through several bands, including the Slits, New Age Steppers, Rip Rig + Panic, and Float Up CP.
-She also DJ'd, playing early rap music on the reggae pirate Dread Broadcasting Corporation.
+She moved through several bands, including The Slits, New Age Steppers, Rip Rig + Panic, and Float Up CP.
+She also DJ'd, playing early rap music on the reggae pirate Dread Broadcasting Corporation, based in West London.
 Cherry has stated that she found her voice singing along with Poly Styrene from X-Ray Spex.
-She grew up in a musical family; she remembers singing with her father at the piano.

 Albums

 Raw Like Sushi

 Cherry began a solo career in 1982 with "Stop the War", a protest song about the Falklands War.
 She worked with Jonny Dollar, The The and Cameron McVey (aka Booga Bear), who co-wrote most of her 1989 debut album Raw Like Sushi, and whom she later married.
 She was intimately involved in the Bristol Urban Culture scene, working as an arranger on Massive Attack's Blue Lines album, through which she met Dollar.
 Both Robert Del Naja and Andrew Vowles of Massive Attack contributed to Raw Like Sushi.

 The single "Buffalo Stance" eventually peaked at number 3 in the UK Singles Chart and the US Billboard Hot 100, and number 1 on the US Dance chart.
 More singles released between 1988 and 1990 included "Manchild", "Kisses on the Wind", "Heart", and "Inna City Mama".
 She also found success with "I've Got You Under My Skin", a reworking of the Cole Porter song, which appeared on the Red Hot + Blue AIDS fundraising album.
 The single reached number 25 in the UK.
 Cherry was nominated for a Grammy Award in 1990 in the Best New Artist category (but lost to Milli Vanilli who eventually had their award revoked).
 She won a Brit Award in 1990 for Raw Like Sushi.

 Cherry caused a press furore when she performed "Buffalo Stance" on Top of the Pops while pregnant (with her second child, Tyson).